Concepts and Practices to Ensure Data Quality

 Service level agreements are strategic metrics that are tied towards business goals, to which the data team is held accountable.
 So if the metric is the number of hours that a table refresh was delayed, a SLA could measure the number of delays longer than 12 hours over the past quarter.

-You can further break down data quality dimensions into two categories based on whether they’re independent of use case or dependent on how data is used:
+You can further break down these dimensions of data quality into two categories based on whether they’re independent of use case or dependent on how data is used:

 - Intrinsic dimensions, which are relevant independent of use case.
-Examples: accuracy, completeness, consistency, security, and timeliness.
+Examples: data accuracy, data integrity, completeness, consistency, security, and timeliness.

 - Extrinsic dimensions, which depend on knowledge of each stakeholder and their use case.
 Examples: relevance, reliability, usefulness, validity, and availability.